 When you are ready to enroll (concurrently or transfer), apply for admission to Southeast.

-No. Any community college student (in-state or out-of-state) may apply for the Transfer Mentor Program.
+No. Any community college student (resident or nonresident) may apply for the Transfer Mentor Program.

 Yes.
 This information is available two ways: